aarav-dev2007/GameHub/README.md

 2. Open the project folder

-3. Run:
-- Open `index.html` in your browser
+3. Open `index.html` in your browser

 ---